sohail-saha-optiv/KnockKnock/README.md

 Finally, it also creates a nice clean list for future usage, all conducted from a single tool.

 If youre having problems with the token, you didnt go through the README, or you didnt use the interactive firefox option.

+### v1.2 Update's
+- Microsoft changed things (as always) and had to figure out a new method of getting the TenantID to use in the OneDrive Enum stuffs.

 ### v1.1 Update's
 - Reiterate that the `-t proxy` option will get the token for you.
 This deffinatly works on a Kali GUI desktop.
 Microsoft keeps changing, and the location of the token moves, so this is the safest way to sureley grab it.